Evidence of placing the hands on the chest in prayer

 Qabīsah ibn Hulb the Tābi’ī narrates from his father Hulb:

 “I saw the Prophet and he was turning to his right and left in the prayer and I saw that, in the prayer, he would place his right hand upon his left on his chest.
-Yahyā al-Yamanī depicted this by placing the right hand upon the left (on the chest) above the level of the elbows.”
+Yahyā al-Yamanī depicted this by placing the right hand upon the left (on the chest) above the joint.”

 [T.N: ‘Adhīm al-Ābādī says in summary (after saying all the men of the isnād are reliable – 2/203-205):